Initiatives for Automobiles

 For the front grille parts, a technology was applied to randomly mix the bumper paint of past Honda models, leaving a rough finish, so that the pattern is unique and attractive.

-Launch of Services Related to Refurbishing Used Cars (Business Innovation)
+Launch of Services Related to Refurbishing Used Vehicles (Business Innovation)

 Conventionally, the majority of resin derived from ELVs has been used for fuel and other purposes due to the technical challenges of sorting and recycling, and has not been recycled into products.

-Through this experiment, we developed a recovery method that prevents contamination by foreign materials and a regeneration technology equivalent to virgin materials, paving the way for the world’s first*2 mass production of horizontally recycled products.
+Through this test, we developed a recovery method that prevents contamination by foreign materials and a regeneration technology equivalent to virgin materials, paving the way for the world’s first* mass production of horizontally recycled products.

 This initiative will enable a reduction in the use of virgin materials and a 50% reduction in CO₂ emissions during the production and disposal of acrylic resin.